shells-dw/StreamDeck-OSC/README.md

 ## What Is This (and what does it do?)

-It's a plugin for the [Elgato Stream Deck][Stream Deck] that sends [OpenSoundControl][] messages.
+It's a plugin for the [Elgato Stream Deck][Stream Deck] that sends basic [OpenSoundControl][] messages.

 ## What Is It Not (and what can't it do?)

 It's not a full OSC protocol implementation.
-Every device and software uses the protocol a bit differently and making all possible cases available in the program is probably impossible (leaving aside way too time consuming).
+Every device and software uses the protocol a bit differently and making all possible cases available in the program is pr way too time consuming for me.

 ## Release / Installation